 Numerical Differentiation#

 Computing derivatives is a common task in many numerical techniques.
 There are many ways to do this such such as finite difference approximations, symbolic differentiation, and automatic differentiation.
-In this class, we will focus on finite difference approximations only.
+We will focus on finite difference approximations only.

 Example: Use forward, backward, and central difference approximation for estimating the first derivative of